 I joined Quantum directly on leaving school and was initially responsible for photographic lighting and set building in a busy studio.
 In the following years I became more involved with work on advertising and vehicle photography.
 My time at Quantum gave me a good introduction to real lighting and set design which gave me an understanding that I have used many times in my work as a 3d artist.

-Games, art, photography, prop making, kayaking.
+Games, VR, art, simulators, prop making, CAD, 3d Printing, kayaking.

 Ric Miskimmon - Executive Producer // Agile Project Management - managed Dan at Evolution Studios.

 "Dan is a Veteran videogame artist who added tremendous value to the Evolution Art Team.

 Dan consistently produces assets of the highest order and was trusted to deliver many of the ‘landmark’ assets in Driveclub.

 His experience and professionalism provided inspiration to the younger members of the team, especially during the more challenging days of Production.